nickbarrett645/thm-blog/src/blogs/day-15.md

 >
 >`cappucino`

 That directory appeared to be a home directory for a user.
-It contained a .ssh file with an id_rsa.
-I copied that file out, changed the permissions to `600` and logged in via ssh using
+It contained a .ssh file with an `id_rsa`.
+I copied that file out, changed the permissions to `600` and logged in via SSH using

 >`ssh -i id_rsa cappucino@<ip>`.